 When you’re moving alone to a new state, you may face issues like having help at one end of your move but not the other.
 This can make things like house hunting, arranging your move, and also the loading and packing or unloading and unpacking portion of your trip a bit tricky.

-For situations like this, you should consider hiring a team that specializes in long-distance moves to help you get your belongings safely transported.
+For situations like this, you should consider hiring a team that specializes in long-distance small moves to help you get your belongings safely transported.
 Then you can focus on other aspects of your move with less stress.
-Travelling with some of your belongings and shipping furniture and boxes packed with the rest of your household goods is a good way to reduce your moving costs when moving alone.
+Traveling with some of your belongings and shipping furniture and boxes packed with the rest of your household goods is a good way to reduce your moving costs when moving alone.

 Moving by yourself may be more difficult than moving with the help of a large group of friends and family or hiring a full-service moving team, but it is possible if you: